Matt-Willis-20/Matt-Willis-20/README.md

 </div>

-<br>**JUUBIX GAME DEVELOPMENT**
+<br>:fire:**JUUBIX GAME DEVELOPMENT**

 A great example of how I have been able to use my transferable skills to refine the development of the company's gamification aspirations.

+<br>:fire:**MY ELEC CHECK**

-<br>**MY ELEC CHECK: An app to help keep monitor your electricity use in a time of ever-increasing living-costs**
+_An app to help keep monitor your electricity use in a time of ever-increasing living-costs_

-A new project, currently in development, to showcase my JavaScript knowledge.
-This project has given me the opportunity to disucss and work through a full development cylce, from conceptualisation to final product.
+This new project, currently in development, showcases my JavaScript knowledge.
+Working on My ELEC CHECK has given me the opportunity to work through a full development cylce, from conceptualisation to final product.
 I've proactively found a mentor to help guide me on the project, but has also provided the opportunutiy to collaboarate, experience code reviews and use fedback to improve my programming.

 <div id="my-elec-badges">
   <a href="#">